99003762/Calculator/Requirements/README.md

 Functional and performance testing will be performed on the BMI Calculator.
 There is no need to perform unit or integration testing as the application has a small number of features,which will be coveredin the basic functional testing.

+#Performance Testing
+Performed manually by checking the response times of outputs and how long it takes to launch BMI calculator.